estokes/pinephone-kbpwrd/README.md

 this cycle (e.g. raise, lower, set to default the input current limit on the phone).

-When running the daemon you shoul observe your main battery discharging, but much more slowly than it normally would.
-Due to better power management and the discrete steps that input current limit can accept the keyboard battery will take a larger portion of the load than it should, and as such it will likely discharge first.
+When running the daemon you should observe your main battery discharging, but much more slowly than it normally would.
+Due to better power management and the discrete steps that input current limit can accept the keyboard battery will take a larger portion of the load than it should during normal loads, and as such it will likely discharge first.